 PCBs for this project are available here.

-Note: This guide will also work with the TDA2030 as long as you keep the supply voltage below ±18 V.
+Note: This tutorial will also work with the TDA2030 as long as you keep the supply voltage below ±18 V.

 The TDA2050 is a great sounding chip amplifier with lots of power.
 In this tutorial, I’ll walk you through the amplifier design process as I build a 25 Watt stereo amplifier with the TDA2050.
 First, I’ll show you how to calculate the voltage and current requirements of your power supply, and show you how find a properly sized heat sink.
 Then, I’ll show you how to find the right values for all of the components in the circuit.
 I’ll also show you how to change the gain, and how to set the bandwidth of the amplifier.
 Finally, I’ll discuss PCB design and wiring the amplifier inside an enclosure.
 The information builds on itself, so it’s best to follow along in order.
 But if you want to jump ahead to a particular topic, here are links to the sections in this article: